ponmar/skynetremote/README.md

 How to export a runnable JAR file:

 * Open the project in Eclipse
-* Add appropriate SWT jar file for the target platform to the project in Eclipse
+* Add appropriate SWT jar file for your target platform to the project in Eclipse (download [here][swt_site] if SWT for your target platform is not included in this repository)
 * Right click on project and select "Export..."
 * Select "Runnable JAR file" and press "Next"
 * Set the export destination to "SkynetRemote\SkynetRemote-<version>.jar"